DeskDirector/docs/docs/features/talk/creating_a_chat_session.md

 ### Pre-ticket chat

 Portal users can now request to chat before they have created a ticket.
 They can do this by heading to `Request Support > Chat to a Technician`.
-Users can only have one active (in the [waiting or handled status](../../glossary/c/chat_session.md)) pre-ticket chat open at any one time.
+Users can only have one active pre-ticket chat open at any one time.
+'Active' is defined as being in either the [waiting](../../glossary/c/chat_session.md) or [handled](../../glossary/c/chat_session.md) state.

 ### Post-ticket chat

 Users can also chat on an existing ticket by heading to `Open Tickets > {ticket} > Chat Icon`.
 These chat sessions will have the ticket number attached to them so members/resources will be able to easily pull up the relevant ticket.
+Users can only have on active ticket chat open, per ticket, at any one time.
+'Active' is defined as being in either the [waiting](../../glossary/c/chat_session.md) or [handled](../../glossary/c/chat_session.md) state.
 Post-ticket chat sessions cannot be created on closed tickets.